Logo

 The Government has ‘commandeered’ a whole host of resources to make this law work but it’s likely that this will quickly get bogged down in legal challenges and we expect calls of ‘activist lawyers’ blocking the will of the people again.

-If you are at risk of removal to Rwanda and need legal help, please call us immediately on 0300 131 6767.
+If you are at risk of removal to Rwanda and need legal help, please call Latitude Law immediately on 0300 131 6767.
 If you have clients at risk of removal then start preparing a case that highlights specific risks; general arguments will fail because, by law, Rwanda is a safe country as soon as the Bill becomes law.

 Back to News